Carbohydrates (bread, potato, rice and pasta)

 How much sugar should I eat?

-As a guide, an average adult man should eat no more than 120g of sugars a day, an adult women no more than 90g of sugars a day, and children aged 5-10 years no more than 85g of sugars per day but this can be balanced out over your meals and snacks.
+As a guide, an average adult female should eat no more than 90g of sugars a day, but this can be balanced out over your meals and snacks.
 As an example, two chocolate Digestives would contain about 10g of sugars.

 How can I look after my health and still enjoy a treat?

 The important thing is to eat a variety of different foods, plenty of fruit and vegetables and watch that portions don’t creep up in size.